 His latest work, Brotherly, is a piece for three diverse dancers that explores brotherhood and fellowships with questionable unifying goals.
 The work draws particular inspiration from the rigid and controlled body in traditional forms of Irish dance, specifically the footwork of Riverdance and its anti-colonial roots.
 It is a performance where bodies are voluntary participants in their own restriction, a spirited search for the human spirit through struggle and the nurturing core of companionship.
 It premiered at Bærum Kulturhus, Norway, in January 2022.

-To inform his own work, Tony Tran has previously collaborated with artists and colleagues, such as choreographer Antero Hein for SCHISMOGENESIS in 2016 and film-maker & photographer Andreas Daugstad Leonardsen for Encryption in 2018.
+Tran´s previous work involves further more collaborations with artists and colleagues, such as choreographer Antero Hein for SCHISMOGENESIS in 2016, and film-maker & visual artist Andreas Daugstad Leonardsen for Encryption in 2018.

 He is recipient of a Work grant for younger and newly established artists from Arts Council Norway, from 2021-23.
 He is also on the committee for performance arts for The Audio and Visual Fund for two periods: 2020-22 and 2022-24.
 He has been previously been part of the Board of Performance Arts Hub Norway, and is now a Board Member at Scenekunstbruket – The Norwegian Network for Performing Arts.
 And in 2022, he was the artistic advisor for the cross-aesthetic music festival Lyse Netter, responsible for programming of performance arts.
 He is also a part of the Artistic Council of Dansens Hus Oslo for the year 2023.